RoTour/mindforge/src/modules/Learning/rules.md

 When I am asked a question from the pool
 And I provide the correct answer
-Then the application should acknowledge my correct answer And increase the interval before that specific question is asked aga**in**
+Then the application should acknowledge my correct answer And increase the interval before that specific question is asked again**

 2. **Answering a Question Incorrectly**
 Given I have a pool of questions for different concepts